d-vinha/chronic-uveitis-predictor/README.md

 Web application was developed using Next.js and deployed using Vercel.

 ## Overview
-chronic-uveitis-predictor is a small web application designed to output predictions of the risk of Chronic Uveitis in patients with Juvenile Idiopathic Arthritis (JIA).
-This is based on a decision tree ML model built in a study done with anonymized data from Reuma.pt (Rheumatic Diseases Portuguese Registry).
+chronic-uveitis-predictor is a small web application designed to output predictions of the probability of Chronic Uveitis in patients with Juvenile Idiopathic Arthritis (JIA).
+This is based on a decision tree ML model built in a study done with anonymized data from Reuma.pt (Rheumatic Diseases Portuguese Registry), considering patients with JIA that do not meet criteria for adult rheumatic diseases:
+* 1992 Yamaguchi's diagnostic criteria for Adult Onset Still's Disease
+* CASPAR classification criteria for Psoriatic Arthritis
+* 2010 ACR/EULAR classification criteria for Rheumatoid Arthritis
+* ASAS criteria for classification of Axial Spondyloarthritis
+* ASAS criteria for classification of Peripheral Spondyloarthritis

 **Important Notice:** This tool is intended to function as a helper tool and its use HAS NOT BEEN CLINICALLY VALIDATED.